ITP-175-FA18/syllabus/docs/setup.md

 ### Markdown

 Markdown is a markup language that makes it easy to write rich text documents that display nicely online.
-You will encounter it on github and glitch.
+You will encounter it on github and glitch, and it's a quick way to type notes as well.

 In fact, this page you're reading is [written in Markdown][] and you can see what it looks like without formatting.